Course code: TECH-010 (Stage II)

 Taper sand excellently with various taper ratios and variations in overlaps as required by OEM.
-Per group fabricate Carbon and Glass and Aramid fibre single curved panels with Nomex® honeycomb and / or foam core.
+Reapir Carbon and Glass and Aramid fibre single and double curved panels with Nomex® honeycomb and / or foam core.
 Perform repair methods in' Wet Lay-Up' and pre-preg.
 Pre-drill and drill holes in the edge band of panels with drill fixtures and bushings.
 Repair Edgeband and damaged panel corners

 Perform the following skills on Composite panels:

-- Perform Step cutting by hand on Glass and Aramid fibre panels
+- Perform Step cutting by hand on Aramid fibre panels

 - Damage assessment by visual inspection and photography